patryk47853/Cinemate/README.md

 ## <a name="todo"></a> 📋 TO-DO List

-- [x] Implement basic frontend for better User Experience!
-- [x] Implemet Movie entity and fully test it.
-- [ ] Create controllers and test access to them.
+- [x] Create controllers and test access to them.
 - [x] Expand database to include more comprehensive movie metadata.
 - [x] Add Spring Security to enable users to securely utilize the initial version of our application!
+- [x] Add Comments feature
+- [ ] Enhance searching engine

 Stay tuned for exciting updates and new features coming soon!